Members

 Gaël Noirot

-Gaël Noirot is a Postdoc at Saint Mary’s University, Halifax.
-Lately, he’s been particularly interested in what we can learn from broadband and grism spectroscopy SED-fitting techniques about galaxy quenching pathways and their timescales in the early universe.
-Gaël is most excited about seeing JWST’s launch coming to fruition.
-Hurray!
-(And he very much wishes the rocket doesn’t explode!).
+Gaël Noirot is a JWST Instrument Scientist at STScI in Baltimore, working for the Canadian Space Agency.
+Lately, he’s been particularly interested in what we can learn from broadband and grism spectroscopy SED-fitting techniques about galaxy quenching pathways and their timescales in the early universe, plus many other grism related topics.
+Gaël was super thrilled to see JWST’s launch in-person from Kourou.
+Hurray, the rocket didn't explode!
 Outside work, you might find him dancing, or dancing, or dancing some more, among many other things.

 Camilla Pacifici